Dan Stryzinski

 Originally from Vincennes, Indiana, Stryzinski has called Atlanta his home for the last 15 years.
 Stryzinski has a Finance and Management degree from Indiana University.
-After college, Stryzinski pursued his dream of playing football in the NFL and after 14 years (6 with the Atlanta Falcons) he retired.
+After college, he pursued his dream of playing football in the NFL and after 14 years (6 with the Atlanta Falcons) he retired.
 With retirement came the time and ability to pursue another passion of his, cars, and he has been in the automotive business for years now.
-Stryzinski is married with three children and enjoys riding his motorcycle, golfing, tennis, and deer hunting.
+Stryzinski is married with two children and enjoys riding his motorcycle, golfing, tennis, and deer hunting.